Skip to content

 Check the Lux tutorials for more examples of using @compact.

 If you are passing in kwargs by splatting them, they will be passed as is to the function body.
 This means if your splatted kwargs contain a lux layer that won't be registered in the CompactLuxLayer.
+Additionally all of the device functions treat these kwargs as leaves.

 Examples